 Brain food: nutrition tips for a healthy brain

-The brain uses glucose for fuel, which is made from carbohydrates in the diet.
-Complex carbohydrates, found in starchy foods like wholegrain bread, pasta and rice, are the best way to provide these.
-They release energy slowly, and help the brain to function in stable way.
+The body (and the brain) gets energy from a substance called glucose, which is found largely in carbohydrates.
+Complex carbohydrates, found in starchy foods like wholegrain bread, pasta and rice, are better for us because they release energy slowly and help the brain to function in stable way.

 Essential fatty acids

-Trans fats, also known as hydrogenated fats, are particularly bad for the brain because they stop essential fatty acids from doing their work effectively.
-They are found in many ready-made foods like cakes and biscuits – check the label for “hydrogenated” fat or oil and avoid these foods where possible.
+Trans fats however, also known as ‘hydrogenated fats’, are particularly bad for the brain, because they stop essential fatty acids from doing their work effectively.
+They are found in many ready-made foods like cakes and biscuits.
+Check labels for hydrogenated fat or oil and avoid these foods where possible.

-The neurotransmitters in the brain, which affect our moods, are made from amino acids.
+Neurotransmitters in the brain, which regulate our moods, are made from amino acids.
 Some of these amino acids come from what we eat and drink.
-For example, serotonin, which helps us feel content and is important for sleep, is made from the amino acid tryptophan, found in milk, oats and other foods.
+For example the neurotransmitter serotonin, which helps us feel content and is important for sleep, is made from the amino acid tryptophan, found in milk, oats and other foods.

 Vitamins and minerals

-Vitamins and minerals are really important for the functioning of your whole body.
-The brain uses vitamins and minerals to help perform vital tasks such as making amino acids into neurotransmitters, and converting carbohydrates into glucose for fuel.
-Therefore a vitamin or mineral deficiency can affect your mood, as well as other brain functions.
+Vitamins and minerals are important for the functioning of your whole body.
+The brain uses vitamins and minerals to help perform vital tasks.
+A vitamin or mineral deficiency (shortage) can affect your mood, as well as other brain functions.

-- Top tip: Get a balanced diet by eating a variety of foods, including plenty of fruit and vegetables.
+Top tip: Maintain a balanced diet by eating a variety of foods.
 Unless your doctor has advised you to take supplements, this should be enough to provide you with all the vitamins and minerals you need.

 Foods and drink to boost your brain